 FAQ

-As cloud costs skyrocket and cloud infrastructure becomes more complex, any institution with a significant cloud presence needs cloud cost management software or a cloud cost optimization service to optimize their cloud resource usage.
-That includes startups, small- to medium-sized companies, and large enterprises.
+As cloud costs skyrocket and cloud infrastructure becomes more complex, any institution with a significant cloud presence needs cloud cost management expertise or cloud cost optimization software to reduce cloud cost — that includes startups, small- to medium-sized companies, and large enterprises.